srccircumflex/botnc/README.md

 Script: 'botnc.py', line 3.

-(Maybe extent $PATH and $PYTHONPATH)
+([extent $PATH and $PYTHONPATH])

 ****
 **Usage**

-There are three methods to execute the Script:
+There are three methods to execute the script:

 1. in Terminal with(out) args to run the cli without auto-completion
 2. in python-shell for auto-completion-support
 3. as one-line-command.

-@1: root; regular-expression-rules for collecting and selecting; to follow-links (...by derogation of default), needs to be specified by script-args.
+@1: root; regular-expression-rules for collecting and selecting; to follow-links, needs to be specified by script-args (by derogation of default).

-@2: regular-expression-rules for collecting and selecting (...by derogation of default), needs to be specified by overwriting the variables in 'botnc_main/default_kw_args'
+@2: regular-expression-rules for collecting and selecting, needs to be specified by overwriting the variables in 'botnc_main/default_kw_args'.

-@1&2: any instance has his own help-page
+_each cli-instance has its own help-page_
 ****
 **How it bulks**